A Guide for School Nurses

 Possible side effects of the Tdap vaccine:

-- Swelling at the site of the injection
+- Redness and/or swelling at the site of the injection

 - Soreness at the site of the injection (usually arm)